 God used many people and businesses in Burlington to bless Brother Bob and the humble beginnings of Young House.
 In the early years, Brother Bob recruited several other members of the Brothers of the Poor of St. Francis to help him staff the group home.
 Later, he invited Sisters from the Poor Handmaids of Jesus Christ to assist with the girls’ group homes.
 The Brothers and Sisters played a vital role in getting the group homes established, and they still continue to be supportive of the agency.

 As the ministry grew, the name was changed to Young House Family Services in the mid-1980’s to reflect the expanding services being offered.
 In 1988 Brother Bob left Burlington for a ministry in New Jersey.
 Jack Escorcia was named Administrator on January 1, 1988.
-Jack had worked for Young House for (blank) years, and retired in 20**.
-Then more Shauna Freitag was named Executive Director on (blank), 2016.
+Jack had worked for Young House for 39.5 years, and retired in 2015.
+Then more Shauna Freitag was named Executive Director in July, 2015.
 Shauna had worked Young House for (blank) years.

 Back to Top